hexinfra/gorox/README.md

   Welcome to Gorox!

-  Gorox is an advanced Web server, application server, RPC server, and proxy server.
+  Gorox is an advanced web server, application server, RPC server, and proxy server.
 It can be used as:

     * Web Server (HTTP 1/2/3, WebSocket, TLS, FastCGI, uwsgi, AJP)